On Recoding Ordered Treatments as Binary Indicators

 This paper investigates an assumption that significantly simplifies 2SLS analysis of ordered treatments.
 This restriction requires that the instruments induce units to shift from no treatment to some positive quantity but not from some treatment to more.
-In the health insurance example, the instruments must decrease the likelihood of being uninsured but leave the duration of coverage unchanged for individuals who would have obtained insurance regardless.
+In a study of the effects of health insurance, for example, the instruments must decrease the likelihood of being uninsured but leave the duration of coverage unchanged for individuals who would have obtained insurance regardless.
 In other words, the restriction requires that there are ``extensive margin compliers only" (EMCO).
-In settings with one-sided non-compliance---that is, where individuals with one value of the instrument all receive no treatment---EMCO holds automatically.
+In settings with one-sided non-compliance \citep[e.g.,][]{katz2001moving,kling2007experimental,heller2017thinking}---meaning individuals with one value of the instrument all receive no treatment---EMCO holds automatically.
+More generally, given the frequent use of recoded endogenous variables in applied research \citep[e.g.,][]{aizer2015, Bhuller_etal2018, Norris2020,finkelstein2012,Arteaga2020}, we view understanding the assumptions that can justify doing so as important.

 Under EMCO, recoding an ordered treatment into an indicator is no longer a mistake.
 2SLS estimates of the effect of ``any treatment" recover a weighted average of treatment effects for mutually exclusive groups of compliers.
 Each group is shifted to a different positive quantity of treatment from no treatment.
 The estimand averages the effects for each group of receiving this quantity vs. no treatment.
 Weights on each group are easy to recover.
 Moreover, under EMCO treated means for each complier group are identified, as well as the average of untreated means across all groups, allowing for a partial unbundling of the estimand.
 While average treatment effects for each complier group are not identified, they can be bounded.
-This makes it possible to test whether the data is consistent with certain hypotheses, such as that all complier groups or doses have positive average treatment effects.
+This makes it possible to test whether the data are consistent with certain hypotheses, such as that all complier groups or doses have positive treatment effects on average.
 Bounds can be tightened using shape restrictions motivated by the setting or economic theory, as in recent work on partial identification \citep{CSS2018}.